alandrade21/angular-electron-boilerplate/README.md

 ## Mods Made

 The main modification made on the [original project](https://github.com/maximegris/angular-electron) is the location of the electron main proccess code.
 This code is now located inside an `electron` folder, created on the project root.
 All the necessary changes were made to support this modification.
-The compiled electron code was put in `./dist/electron-out-tsc` instead of the root of the project.
+The compiled electron code was put in `./electron/dist`.

+I also modified the build procedure according to https://malcoded.com/posts/angular-desktop-electron/.
+Now we have a [tsconfig.json](tsconfig.json) on the root to control Angular build, and another [tsconfig.json](electron/tsconfig.json) inside `./electron` folder, to control the build of electron code.
+I was having a lot of bugs in the [original project](https://github.com/maximegris/angular-electron) build way, and this isolation solved all the issues.
+All the build scripts were altered accordingly.

 I also added SQLite and TypeORM on this boiler plate.

-When running the app during development (usin npm strat - see the Included command section below), a node environment variable calles `ELECTRON_ENV` is created with the value `dev`, so if you want to write code that runs only in dev environment, you can test this variable.
-To see how this variable is created, see the `package.json` file, on the scripts section, and see the script electron:serve.
+When running the app during development (usin npm strat - see the [Included command](#included-commands-based-from-the-original-project) section below), a node environment variable called `ELECTRON_ENV` is created with the value `dev`, so if you want to write code that runs only in dev environment, you can test this variable.
+To see how this variable is created, see the [package.json](https://github.com/alandrade21/angular-electron-boilerplate/blob/master/package.json) file, on the scripts section, and see the script `electron:serve` or `electron:local`.

 Finally, I'm using the AGPL 3 license here, instead of MIT, used by the [original project](https://github.com/maximegris/angular-electron).